 Problem/ challenge Current Future Journey time reliability Poor journey time reliability through the interchange adversely affects businesses.
 Network capacity Interchange suffers from a lack of capacity during peak periods.
 Conflicting movements at the Fairglen Roundabout cause congestion in peak periods.
 Peak spreading occurs at the interchange, whereby flows build up early in the AM peak hour and continue beyond traditional peak times.
 Essex, under construction or in development, are likely to increase traffic through the Fairglen interchange.
-Growth from emerging developments will Alternatives to the car Private car is the key mode of travel for most trips due to the lack of current alternative modes available.
-Cycling is becoming more popular in Essex, but there are missing links currently in the cycle infrastructure at Fairglen, which will affect its potential future growth in the area. traffic through integrated transport management and information systems to improve network resilience and provide
+Growth from emerging developments will increase demand for movement through the junction.
+Alternatives to the car Private car is the key mode of travel for most trips due to the lack of current alternative modes available.
+Cycling is becoming more popular in Essex, but there are missing links currently in the cycle infrastructure at Fairglen, which will affect its potential future growth in the area. manage car, freight and passenger transport traffic through integrated transport management and information systems to improve network resilience and provide